billroy/bitlash-commander/README.md

 - remove reply handler infra

 - button control
-	- better highlighting
-		- not white
-		- brighter(this.stroke)
 	- BUG: no display indication that a repeat button is repeating
 	- BUT: dragging a path leaves the label and readout in the wrong place